Varal7/blank_language_model/README.md

 After training, we can evaluate the model's perplexity by Monte Carlo estimate, and use the model to generate text from scratch or fill in the blanks in the input.

 For all of the following, replace `epoch\=???.ckpt` with the checkpoint saved in training.
-The output file will be stored in `outputs/` within the checkpoint directory.

-**Evaluate Perplexity**

-The following command evaluates for Yelp negative sentences:
+- The following command evaluates for Yelp negative sentences:

 ```
 python test.py --checkpoint checkpoints/yelp/neg/blm/lightning_logs/version_0/checkpoints/epoch\=???.ckpt \
 --eval data/yelp/test.0 --n_mc 10
 ```

-**Generate From Scratch**

-The following command samples from the model trained on Yelp negative sentences:
+- The following command samples from the model trained on Yelp negative sentences:

 ```
 python test.py --checkpoint checkpoints/yelp/neg/blm/lightning_logs/version_0/checkpoints/epoch\=???.ckpt \
 --sample 1000 --decode sample --output sample.txt
 ```

-Turn on the `--write_mid` option to output the whole generation trajectory.

-**Fill in the Blanks**

-The following command uses the model trained on Yelp negative sentences to fill in blanked positive sentences to achieve sentiment transfer:
+- The following command uses the model trained on Yelp negative sentences to fill in blanked positive sentences to achieve sentiment transfer:

 ```
 python test.py --checkpoint checkpoints/yelp/neg/blm/lightning_logs/version_0/checkpoints/epoch\=???.ckpt \
 --fill data/yelp/blank/test.1.blank --output test.1.tsf
 ```

+To output the whole generation trajectory, turn on the `--write_mid` option.

+The output file will be stored in `outputs/` within the checkpoint directory.

 ## Acknowledgements